Course Outline

 Requirements

-This course is designed exclusively for individuals who possess a solid working knowledge of UNIX or have completed the Introduction to UNIX training.
-It is tailored to meet the specific needs and standards required for government use, ensuring that participants are well-prepared to apply their skills in public sector environments.
+This course is designed exclusively for individuals who possess a solid working knowledge of UNIX or who have completed the Introduction to UNIX course.
+It is tailored to ensure that participants can effectively leverage their existing skills in a more advanced context, aligning with the specific needs and standards for government operations.

 21 Hours